-This UC Berkeley theater presents artists from the Bay Area, the United States, and around the world in performances and community programs.
+Cal Performances presents artists from the Bay Area, the United States, and around the world in performances and community programs.
 Tickets for students are 50% off.
 Special student packages are available.
-Zellerbach Hall.

 Need a convenient place to work out?
-Rec Sports members enjoy access to two recreation centers, four pools as well as free drop-in group exercise classes, discounts on personal training, massage services, outdoor programs, and much more.
+Rec Sports members enjoy access to two recreation centers and four pools, as well as free drop-in group exercise classes, discounts on personal training, massage services, outdoor programs, and much more.
 Student membership is included in your registration fees.

 LUNCH TIME ACTIVITIES

-BAMPFA is the visual arts center of the University of California, Berkeley, featuring art, cinema, workshops, and activities for children, now in its vibrant new location in downtown Berkeley.
+BAMPFA is the visual arts center of the University of California, Berkeley, featuring art, cinema, workshops, and activities for children.
+Check out its vibrant new location in downtown Berkeley.

 Lawrence Hall of Science

-Visit Lawrence Hall of Science to combine awe-inspiring views of the San Francisco Bay with hands-on indoor and outdoor science exhibits.
+Visit Lawrence Hall of Science for awe-inspiring views of the San Francisco Bay and hands-on indoor and outdoor science exhibits.
 Great for kids and families.

 PLACES TO GO

-Botanical Garden is a non-profit research garden and museum for the University of California, Berkeley, with a notably diverse plant collection that includes many rare and endangered plants.
-Established in 1890, the Garden has over 13,000 different kinds of plants from around the world, cultivated by region in naturalistic landscapes throughout its 34 acres.
+Botanical Garden is UC Berkeley’s non-profit research garden and museum, with a notably diverse plant collection that includes many rare and endangered plants.
+Established in 1890, the Garden boasts more than 13,000 different kinds of plants from around the world, cultivated by region in naturalistic landscapes throughout its 34 acres.
 Free to UC students.